SEN & Disability

 At White Laith we are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
 We recognise our responsibility to safeguard and promote the welfare of all our pupils by protecting them from physical, sexual or emotional abuse, neglect and bullying.
 We are committed to promoting the health and wellbeing of pupils, and of the whole school community, and fully recognise the important cyclical relationship between wellbeing and learning.

 Our mentoring sessions allow children to have planned one–to-one time with their teacher during which they can share their views on all aspects of school life.
-In addition, as part of the process of reviewing learning for children with SEN, children are asked to share their views and are involved in decision-making.
+In addition, as part of the process of reviewing learning for children with SEN, children share their views verbally or through staff observation and are involved in decision-making about their provision.

 All children participate in class PSHE and circle time sessions.
 The School and Class Councils and School Ambassador systems, provide opportunities for children to share their views about many aspects of school life and experience.

-All staff work closely with the children and provide emotional and social support, which may be tailored to individual needs.
+All staff provide emotional and social support for children, which may be tailored to individual needs.
 Interventions such as social skills groups and play therapy sessions are provided for some children, led by trained staff.
-Other provision for social, emotional and mental health (SEMH) in school includes Zones of Regulation approaches, additional transition plans, mentoring, social stories, lunchtime support plans, anxiety work, adapted work stations, adapted timetables, sensory circuits, personalised work on emotional regulation, visual or sensory supports.
+Other provision for social, emotional and mental health (SEMH) in school includes Zones of Regulation approaches, emotion coaching, Mindmate support groups and workshops, additional transition plans, social stories, lunchtime support, adapted work stations, adapted timetables, sensory circuits, personalised work on emotional regulation, visual or sensory supports.
 Some children on the SEN Register have an individual plan of targets and provision to develop their SEMH.
 Progress for these children is reviewed regularly with the SENCO and we work closely with families.
-Where progress is less than expected in spite of interventions and appropriate support, we may make referrals to the Cluster or to the Inclusion Support Team, or our Speech and Language may refer to Mindmate, for more specialist advice.
+Where progress is less than expected in spite of interventions and appropriate support, we may make referrals to the Cluster, the Inclusion Support Team, the AIP (Area Inclusion Partnership), or our Speech and Language may refer to Mindmate, for more specialist advice.

 Frequently Asked Questions